Redon-Tech/Emergency-Vehicle-Creator/docs/index.md

 ## :fontawesome-solid-2: **Enhanced Functionality**

 Emergency Vehicle Creator provides support for A-Chassis and AG-Chassis out of the box.
-Hand scripting AG-Chassis vehicles can be a tedious and time-consuming process.
+This allows you to easily create custom lighting patterns on all your vehicles without having to work around the limitations of the chassis.

 The plugin also provides advanced features like light synchronization which can be painful to implement manually.
 These features enhance the realism of your emergency vehicles and make them stand out in game.